 AT SELECTION AT THE END OF IME PHASE 1 AT AT THE END OF IME PHASE 2 POST OF RESPONSIBILITY 1.
 Candidates should have potential for exercising leadership.
 They Ordinands seek to model their servant leadership on the person of Christ.
 They Ordained ministers seek to model their servant leadership on the person of Christ.
-They Incumbents should display a knowledge and understanding of leadership. understand biblically and theologically informed perspectives on discipleship, leadership, and community formation especially in the changing and diverse contexts of the Church of England. show skill and sensitivity in enabling the formation and flourishing of corporate life in the presence of diversity. power, and group dynamics in relation to refle are able to participate in and lead communities, reflecting on, and being alert to, the use and abuse of power. are able to lead teams collaboratively in a variety of settings, including multi-parish benefices. should show effective communication skills, a potential for collaborating with others, and for exercising creative team leadership [post of responsibility]. are able to exercise collaborative leadership as part of a team within a community. are able to lead collaboratively and competently, working as a member of a team within a community, as an ordained person. are able to facilitate change creatively and sensitively, exercising leadership with an entrepreneurial and forward-looking approach.
+They Incumbents should display a knowledge and understand biblically and theologically understanding of leadership. understand biblically and theologically informed perspectives on discipleship, leadership, and community formation especially in the changing and diverse co of the Church of England. show skill and sensitivity in enabling the formation and flourishing of corporate life in the presence of diversity. understand issues of authority, responsibility, power, and group dynamics in relation to leadership and communities. are able to participate in and lead communities, reflecting on, and being alert to, the use and abuse of power. are able to lead teams collaboratively in a variety of settings, including multi-parish benefices. communication skills, a potential for part of a team within a community. are able to lead collaboratively and competently, working as a member of a team within a community, as an ordained person. are able to facilitate change creatively and sensitively, exercising leadership with an entrepreneurial and forward-looking approach.
 2. Ordinands share leadership by actively looking for and recognising the gifts of others.
 They Ordained ministers share leadership by actively looking for, recognising and nurturing the gifts of others.
 They are able to release and enable others to fulfil their calling to ministry and mission. are able to use authority appropriately in ways that release, equip, enable, and empower others, including colleagues, to fulfil their calling to mission and ministry from within a Christian community. are able to supervise and mentor others in a limited range of roles and responsibilities in mission and ministry. are able to supervise lay and ordained people in positions of responsibility in formal and informal settings of training and practice.